Sexual Harassment Reports and Investigations

 Any individuals involved in investigating reports of alleged sexual harassment must take reasonable steps to ensure that the details of the complaint and investigation remain confidential, especially when information pertaining to a sexual harassment complaint changes hands or is shared as part of an investigation.
 Failure to safeguard confidential information can result in corrective or adverse action, up to and including separation.

-Notwithstanding the confidentiality requirement, the alleged harasser is entitled to notification of the allegations and must be given an opportunity to respond.
-Additionally, the confidentiality requirement should not prevent an agency from reporting a suspected illegal or improper act, such as sexual assault, to the appropriate enforcement authority, or from cooperating in any related investigation.
+However, confidentiality is not absolute.
+The alleged harasser is entitled to notification of the allegations and must be given a full and fair opportunity to respond.
+SHOs may have to disclose information to witnesses to gather more information, and they must ensure the agency General Counsel is frequently updated for investigation support.
+Additionally, the confidentiality requirement does not prevent an agency from reporting a suspected illegal or improper act, such as sexual assault, to the appropriate enforcement authority, or from cooperating in any related investigation.
+Further, the SHO may have to disclose information due to a court order.

 Complaints Against Senior Officials